 The researchers found that drivers responsible for a fatigue-related crash more often had several jobs, were shift workers or had unusual working hours.
 In addition, these drivers reported to sleep less hours at the average, to feel more tired during the day, to drive more often at night-time and to have experienced drowsiness at the wheel more frequently.
 In comparison to drivers with crashes without fatigue origin, these drivers drove on average longer, were awake more time, slept less at night and used barbiturates more often.
 23% of the drivers with fatigue-related crashes reported to have driven in the past year 10 or more times in a fatigued state.
-19% of these drivers reported to have been awake more than 20 hours before the crash.
+19% of these drivers reported to have been awake more then 20 hours before the crash.
 The authors conclude, that the crash risk due to fatigue is significantly increasing, if the driver sleeps less than 7 hours.
-Compared to driver averaging 8 hours of sleep or more, drivers who sleep less than 5 hours per night on average are 6 times as likely to be involved in a fatigue related crash (versus not being in a crash at all).
+Compared to driver averaging

+8 hours of sleep or more, drivers who sleep less than 5 hours per night on average are 6 times as likely to be involved in a fatigue related crash (versus not being in a crash at all).

-- Fatigue-related crashes are often associated with high injury levels - Fatigue is a major factor in a large proportion of road crashes (range 10-20%) - Several studies suggest that fatigue is associated with increased crash risk.
-Estimates range between a 3 to 8 times crash risk increase due to insufficient sleep in the night before the trip. - The increased risk often results from a combination of biological, lifestyle- and work- related factors - More scientific evidence is needed concerning the exact quantitative relationship between fatigue and risk.
+- · Fatigue-related crashes are often associated with high injury levels - Fatigue is a major factor in a large proportion of road crashes (range 10-20%) - Several studies suggest that fatigue is associated with increased crash risk - The increased risk often results from a combination of biological, lifestyle- and workrelated factors - More scientific evidence is needed concerning the exact quantitative relationship between fatigue and risk.